andyxanthos/EasyBlog/README.md

 EasyBlog intends to be a low-maintenance, easy to understand blog generator.
 Once you've initialized a blog, you write posts using Markdown syntax, put them in the `posts` directory, run a few CLI commands to generate HTML files, and you've got a fully-functional blog.

-If you're interested in learning more, you can get started by following the guide below or downloading the [starter](https://github.com/andyxanthos/EasyBlog/raw/master/EasyBlog-v1-starter.zip).
+If you're interested in learning more, you can get started by following the guide below.

 **EasyBlog is a work in progress - expect breaking changes.
 Comprehensive documentation is in the works.**